A South African singer just became a hit on Chinese reality TV – KION546

 The singer said she has a few weeks before filming commences of the “battle” rounds, where performers compete against each other head-to-head.
 Preparations are underway, she said, including costume and hair and makeup, and a song choice that she’s not at liberty to discuss.

-“I really do feel honored,” Modibe said of her boundary-breaking run in the show, “getting into spaces that generally people from outside (of China) wouldn’t think of getting into.”
+“I really do feel honored,” Modiba said of her boundary-breaking run in the show, “getting into spaces that generally people from outside (of China) wouldn’t think of getting into.”

 She now commands more than 250,000 followers on Douyin, where the reaction to her audition has been overwhelmingly positive.
 It stands in stark contrast to anti-Black racism on Chinese social media platforms, which a recent Human Rights Watch report described as having “become common in recent years, often created by netizens for the purpose of attracting traffic and generating profit.”